Browse: Abasto Mall

 If you are looking for a place to go to the movies in Buenos Aires, the Hoyts cinema complex in Abasto is an excellent choice for a laid back night at the cinema.
 It also serves up some tasty sweet popcorn, called pochoclo in Spanish, and if you want sweet, ask for dulce, or say salado for salted.

-Also, if you go to the Hoyts cinema in the Abasto mall at night, you will get to see the outside of this wonderful building at its best, when its curves are lit up after dark, to stunning effect:
+Also, if you go to the Hoyts cinema in the Abasto mall at night, you will get to see the outside of this wonderful building at its best, when its curves are lit up after dark, to stunning effect.

-And finally, if you are on a budget, the cinema offers discounts on Wednesday nights, which is the day before the big releases come out.
 Almost all films in Buenos Aires are shown in the original English version, with Spanish subtitles, so there will be no potential language problems.

 Location of Abasto Shopping Center